acme-networks/acme-public-docs/faq/faq_en.md

 - Important notes:
   - **Security**: Ensure you only download the APK file from the official AcmeVPN website to avoid malicious software or viruses;
   - **System permissions**: When installing the APK, the system may require you to grant additional permissions (such as storage permissions, network permissions, etc.).
 Ensure you authorize these permissions for the app to function properly;
   - **App updates**: Apps installed via APK require manual updates.
-When a new version is released, we will remind you to update through an in-app pop-up.
+When a new version is released, we shall remind you to update through an in-app pop-up.
 You can revisit the official website to download the latest APK file for updates.

 ### 1.3 How to Install AcmeVPN App on macOS?
 To install the AcmeVPN app on macOS, you need to download the DMG installation package from the official website.
 Here are the detailed installation steps: